 A variety of teaching formats

-BI has ambitious goal for its pedagogy, and we have committed to centering student learning.
-Among other things, this means using a broad spectrum of activites, both inside and outside of the classroom, in addition to the traditional lectures.
+BI has ambitious goal for its pedagogy, and we have committed to centring student learning.
+Among other things, this means using a broad spectrum of activities, both inside and outside of the classroom, in addition to the traditional lectures.

 In 2018 we joined a strategic alliance with other leading business school, with the goal of developing the education of the future through technological innovation.

 Elin Akre Trønnes, a lecturer for the Bachelor in Organisational Psychology, HR and Management, uses everything from storytelling, role play, and mind maps, to digital teaching tools to engage with and breathe life into the curriculum.

 "It's important to include variety in the teaching material to maintain concentration and engagement, and to reach students with different learning preferences.
 Research shows that varied and active education contributes to good learning experiences among those who, in my opinion, are the protagonists in the room: the students," she said.